EngineHub/WorldGuard/README.md

 - If last line of the sign is empty, it is auto-filled with the name of the first member of owners list (name will be in lower case due to the way WorldGuard stores owner lists)

+If sign is created successfully, its first line is colored with color set in `register.signs.tag-color` (default is `'DARK_BLUE'`).

 Issues
 ======